 If you’ve ever had a filling fall out, you know that they do not last forever.
 Fillings usually last 3-7 years on average but you need regular dental exams to ensure it’s holding up well.
 If you see any discoloration, chipping, or darkening beneath the filling, schedule an appointment with your dentist soon.
 These are often signs that the filling needs to be replaced due to more extensive tooth decay beneath the filling.

-To consult with the team at Arroyo Center for Aesthetic Dentistry in Washington, DC about fillings or any other dental concern, call (202) 525-6913 or schedule an appointment online today!
+To consult with the team at District Dental Solutions in Washington, DC about fillings or any other dental concern, call (202) 525-6913 or schedule an appointment online today!